roblox-ts/roblox-ts.com/_docs/usage/behavior-changes.md

 title: Changes in Behavior
 category: usage
 order: 2
-description: This page lists intentional changes in behavior from traditional TypeScript functionality.
+description: This page lists intentional changes in behavior from traditional TypeScript and Roblox Lua.
 ---
-This page serves as a list of _intentional_ changes in behavior from traditional TypeScript functionality.
+This page serves as a list of _intentional_ changes in behavior from traditional TypeScript and Roblox Lua.

-In general, these changes are made to remove bad behavior that TypeScript inherits from JavaScript.

-***
+# Changes from Roblox Lua

+## Strings and Arrays are Zero-Indexed

+When indexing arrays and strings, indexes now begin at `0` rather than `1` as in Lua.
+This means that members like `str.sub` begin at zero.

+## New globals

+A number of new members are present in the global scope when using roblox-ts.
+You can find a list of them [here](/docs/usage/compiler-builtins).

+# Changes from TypeScript

 ## Conditional Truthiness of Empty Strings and 0
 In general, conditionals in **roblox-ts** evaluate as you'd expect them to in Lua.